chr56/Phonograph_Plus/README.md

 **A revived classic material designed music player for Android**

-Phonograph is a light-weighted material designed local music player for Android.
-And Phonograph Plus currently is an _independent_ fork of [Phonograph](https://github.com/kabouzeid/Phonograph) since it is no longer maintained, and has been in maintenance and development since 2021.
+Phonograph Plus is a light-weighted material designed local music player for Android.
+This project is an _independent_ fork of [Phonograph](https://github.com/kabouzeid/Phonograph) which has been archived by its owner on Feb 4, 2023.

 ## **Downloads**